ming2k/flux/docs/how-to/render-svg-assets.md

 dependencies unless flux intentionally grows an optional asset-ingestion layer.
 Keep those libraries in the application/toolkit layer and hand flux the resolved result: pixels, paths, paints, images, or glyph runs.

+## Verification

+Render the asset into an offscreen surface and compare the output against a known-good image, or display the asset in a Wayland surface and inspect it manually.